WalletWasabi/WasabiDoc/docs/using-wasabi/Deanonimization.md

 ## Revealing your Bitcoin address before it goes into the blockchain could let others track you

-As soon as a Bitcoin address is entered into the blockchain, it is publicly recorded in an immutable global database.
+As soon as a Bitcoin address is entered into the blockchain, it is publicly recorded in an immutable distributed ledger.
 Before that happens, it's likely that only two parties (the recipient and the sender) had knowledge of this address.
 If you are making a search for an address that has not yet appeared on the blockchain, either you are the owner of this address, or someone is requesting a payment from you.
 To avoid being tracked in this way, it is important to make all payment requests and other mentions of addresses via encrypted channels: